What is a Development Application (DA)?

 An Owner Builders Permit is required where the reasonable market cost of building works(including labour and materials) exceeds $10,000 and a licensed building contractor has not been engaged.
 The permit can be obtained from the Department of Fair Trading.
 If the market cost exceeds $20,000 you can only obtain an Owner Builder’s Permit after successfully completing an Owner Builder’s course run by an approved provider.

-Home warranty insurance is required to be obtained where the contract price is over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.
+HBCF insurance is required to be obtained where a licenced contractor is carrying out work with a contract value over $20,000, or, if the contract price is not known, the reasonable market cost of the labor and materials involved is over $20,000.

 What is the Long Service Levy (LSL)?

 The LSL is a NSW Government levy on building and construction work costing $25,000 and above.
 The levy is paid by the owners of a building or construction project into a fund administered by the Building and Construction Industry Long Service Payments Corporation, and from this fund, the Corporation makes long service payments to building and construction workers.
-The current levy rate is 0.35 % of the value of building and construction works costing $25,000.
-South Coast Building Approvals and Inspections can organise to pay the levy on your behalf.
+The current levy rate is 0.35 % of the value of building and construction works costing $25,000 and above.

-The BCA is produced by the Australian Building Codes Board and it contains the minimum technical requirements/standards that a building must achieve.
+The NCC is produced by the Australian Building Codes Board and it contains the minimum technical requirements/standards that a building must achieve.

 What is a Building Certificate?